KB User's Guide - Users Tab - Group Authorization

-To use this feature, go to Users tab > Group Authorization link this will lead you to the User Group Authorization screen.
+In the KB Admin Tools, go to the Users tab > Group Authorization link.
 The image below shows the User Group Authorization screen.

-Finally, click on the Add button and a line will be appear to the Group Authorization entry you just created.
+Finally, click on the Add button to save the Group Authorization entry you just created.

 Note: For institutions outside of UW-Madison, additional work must be performed to map a specific Shibboleth attribute to the KB for use with Group Authorization.
 Please contact email@example.com to request a new attribute.

 The examples below demonstrate different attributes used for Group Authorization.

 isMemberOf attribute grants members of the "uw:domain:kb.wisc.edu:help_desk_west" Manifest group authorization.